Tom Carper: Finance and economy

-He joined in the unsuccessful attempt to tie the Bush administration tax cuts to deficit reduction and has supported additional funding for school choice programs and charter schools.
+He joined in the unsuccessful attempt to tie the Bush tax cuts to deficit reduction and has supported additional funding for school choice programs and charter schools.
 He has also sought additional funding for railroad projects and for rail security.
 He strongly supported legislation to limit class action lawsuits and to restrict personal bankruptcy.
 In addition, he is a strong proponent of free trade.
 In 2012, Carper sponsored a bill, eventually passed and signed into law, that required government agencies to identify $125 billion in expected waste and fraud.

 Carper and George Voinovich of Ohio proposed a 25-cent raise in the federal gasoline tax; 10 cents would go to pay down the debt and the rest toward improving the nation's infrastructure.
 The measure was proposed in November 2010.
 The measure did not pass.

 On May 14, 2011, The Wall Street Journal criticized a postal-bailout bill co-sponsored by Carper and Susan Collins (R-Maine).
 The bill would give $50–$75 billion to USPS, and would underwrite pension obligations for retired postal workers.
 The bailout would cost three times the savings of the 2011 federal budget.

 On August 1, 2019, the Senate passed a bipartisan budget deal that raised spending over current levels by $320 billion and lifted the debt ceiling for the following two years in addition to forming a course for funding the government without the perceived fiscal brinkmanship of recent years.
 Carper joined Joe Manchin and Republicans Mitt Romney and Rick Scott in issuing a statement asserting that "as former Governors, we were responsible for setting a budget each year that was fiscally responsible to fund our priorities.
 That's why today, we, as U.S. Senators, cannot bring ourselves to vote for this budget deal that does not put our country on a fiscally sustainable path."